-Sections:

-3.7.005 Purpose

-3.7.010 Definitions
+3.7.010 Delinidons

 3.7.020 General Requirements

 3.7.030 Exempt Signs

 3.7.040 Allowed Signs

 3.7.050 Temporary Signs

 3.7.060 Nonconforming signs

 3.7.080 Construction and Maintenance Standards

 3.7.090 Removal of Signs

 3.7.100 Enforcement of Rivergrove Sign Chapter by City Manager

 3.7.110 Penalties

-The purpose of this section is to protect the health, safety, property, and welfare of the public, to provide a neat, clean, orderly and attractive appearance of the community, to improve the effectiveness of signs, to provide for safe construction, location, erection and maintenance of signs, to prevent proliferation of signs and sign clutter, to minimize adverse visual safety factors to travelers on public streets and on private areas open to public travel, and to achieve this purpose consistent with state and federal constitutional limits on the regulation of speech.
+The purpose of this section is to protect the health, safety, property and welfare of the public, to provide a neat, clean, orderly and attractive appearance of the community, to improve the effectiveness of signs, to provide for safe construction, location, erection and maintenance of signs, to prevent proliferation of signs and sign clutter, to minimize adverse visual safety factors to travelers on public highways and on private areas open to public travel, and to achieve this purpose consistent with state and federal constitutional limits on the regulation of speech.
 To achieve this purpose it is necessary to regulate the design, quality of materials, construction, location, electrification, illumination, and maintenance of signs that are visible from public property, public rights-of-way and private areas open to public travel.